-Many teams will recognise the situation Skyscanner were in: delivering a high traffic website and app, developing rapidly and at scale , and all the while needing to maintain a secure platform.
+Many teams will recognize the situation Skyscanner were in: delivering a high traffic website and app, developing rapidly and at scale , and all the while needing to maintain a secure platform.

-Skyscanner’s legal team also had a significant challenge trying to track which licences were being used by the dependencies in Skyscanner’s projects.
-It is important to Skyscanner, as to most companies, to have a granular understanding of the licences in use across its products.
-This not only provides comfort that dependencies are properly licensed, but also gives greater scope to utilise software under less ‘permissive’ licenses where they are compatible with the use case, rather than operating on the basis of an overly restrictive blanket policy.
+Skyscanner’s legal team also had a significant challenge trying to track which licenses were being used by the dependencies in Skyscanner’s projects.
+It is important to Skyscanner, as to most companies, to have a granular understanding of the licenses in use across its products.
+This not only provides comfort that dependencies are properly licensed, but also gives greater scope to utilize software under less ‘permissive’ licenses where they are compatible with the use case, rather than operating on the basis of an overly restrictive blanket policy.

 How Snyk Helped